 Parts sharing aside, the cabin enjoys soft-touch materials on most main surfaces, while a raft of NVH measures including sound deadening interior panels, enhanced window seals and foam baffles in the window pillars help to cut down on intrusive road noise.

-Ford is especially proud of the Escape's class-exclusive hands-free power liftgate, which is activated by a gentle kicking motion under the rear bumper.
+The Escape offers a class-exclusive hands-free power liftgate that's activated by a gentle kicking motion under the rear bumper.
 Enabled by motion sensing technology used in current video game systems (no joke), the system unlocks and opens the liftgate and thus eliminates the need to put down items or fiddle with keys when loading cargo.
 The Escape's key fob must be in the close vicinity for the system to function.

-Other key technologies include Curve Control, which automatically slows the vehicle when it's cornering too fast, as well as Torque Vectoring Control (available on 4WD models), which should provide more balanced handling when the road gets twisty.
+Other key technologies include Curve Control, which automatically slows the vehicle when it's cornering too fast, as well as Torque Vectoring Control, which brakes the inside rear wheel to provide more balanced handling when the road gets twisty.

-On the safety front, the Escape boasts a new side airbag system with adaptive venting technology that automatically deflates to better protect smaller passengers.
+Notably, the side airbags feature an adaptive venting technology that automatically deflates to better protect smaller passengers.